thomaskejser/modern-cmake/docs/blog.md

 ## Martin's Choice: Using `vcpkg` from the environment

 Martin generally prefers to have a `vcpkg` preinstalled on his build machines to serves up libraries to anyone building on it.
 This method is great when you have repositories that frequently use the same packages and if you want to save space on your machine.
 In this setup, a single copy of each required library version is available on the machine.
 The `vcpkg` package manager becomes part of the same subsystem that makes up the compiler toolchain.

 In Martin’s setup — you install `vcpkg` on the machine itself, point the environment variable `VCPKG_ROOT` at your installation and off you go.
-Any repo you compile on that machine will now use the same binaries.
+Any repo you compile on that machine will use the same binaries rom the same `vcpkg` provider.
 The latest version of Visual Studio already includes `vcpkg` and will set `VCPKG_ROOT` to point to the relevant folder.

 ## `CMakePresets.json` for environment supplied `vcpkg`